 Duties

-The chair shall a) preside over all meetings of the alliance, b) represent the alliance, and c) serve as primary contact on behalf of the alliance to the president of the university and the board of regents.
+The chair shall a) preside over all meetings of the alliance, b) represent the alliance, and c) serve as primary contact on behalf of the alliance to the UA president and the UA Board of Regents.
 Should the chair be unable to attend a board of regents’ meeting, the chair may appoint a replacement to speak to the board on behalf of the alliance.

-Task forces
+Task forces or Committees

 The alliance may establish task forces to consider complex system issues relating exclusively to staff affairs.
 These task forces are a formal part of shared governance, and as such, are subject to the Alaska Open Meeting Law, per Article 5.
 C., below.